mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 And also, if you throw yourself away, your body and mind, into the house of the Buddha, at that time, Dōgen Zen Master says:

-> ... when functioning comes from the direction of the Buddha, and you go in accord with it, then there's no strength needed and no thought expended.
+> When functioning comes from the direction of the Buddha, and you go in accord with it, then there's no strength needed and no thought expended.
 Free from birth and death, you become Buddha.
 Then there can be no obstacle in anyone's mind.

 [That] means if you throw away yourself into the house of Buddha, that is nothing but expressing the original nature of existence.
 Very naturally; simultaneous.